X-lab2017/oss101/Assignments/Assignment-typo.md

 Do the best you can to anticipate the questions a hacker will ask, and answer them in advance in your request for help.

-Giving hackers the ability to reproduce the problem in a controlled environment is espe cially important if you are reporting something you think is a bug in code.
+Giving hackers the ability to reproduce the problem in a controlled environment is especially important if you are reporting something you think is a bug in code.
 When you do this, your odds of getting a useful answer and the speed with which you are likely to get that answer both improve tremendously.

 Simon Tatham has written an excellent essay entitled [How to Report Bugs Effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html).
 I strongly recommend that you read it.